-One sensor is mounted within the controller to serve as an ambient reference and the other close to the stove.
+One sensor is mounted within the controller to serve as an ambient temperature reference and the other close to the stove pipe.
 The two sensors are wired in series to the Auxiliary 5 volts supply.
 With stove off both sensors are at nearly the same temperature so voltage at the junction of the two sensors is half the supply voltage, 2.5v.
 This is feed into the inverting input of an LM339 voltage comparator.
 The non-inverting input voltage is set by a 10-turn potentiometer allowing trip voltage to be varied between 1.2 – 3.8 volts.
 When the stove is running the thermistor near the stove is hotter, decreasing its resistance.
-When the inverting input voltage is higher than the non-inverting comparator output is driven low turning the unit on.
+When the inverting input voltage is higher than the non-inverting reference voltage the output is driven low turning the unit on.

 The comparator output is connected to two 7407 non-inverting open collector buffers.
 One buffer drives the pass transistor used to switch power to the rest of the system and the other is connected to a PLC digital input allowing firmware to determine which event caused turn on.